mushilabs/.github/.github/ISSUE_TEMPLATE/standard.md

 Define a problem.
 Why should something be done about it?

 **Solution**
-What's the right way for the problem to be solved?
+What's the right way to solve this problem?

 **Implementation**
-What's the right way to implement the solution?
 - [ ] this would be an appropriate place to list todos

 **Notes**